-The organizers of the third annual Okinawa International Movie Festival have announced this year's lineup for the 10-day event, with 12 films from around the world competing in the "Laugh" category and a further 13 titles vying for the top award in the "Peace" section.
+The third annual Okinawa International Movie Festival, in Naha City from March 18 to 27, will feature 12 films from around the world competing in the "Laugh" category and a further 13 titles vying for the top award in the "Peace" section.

 The winners of the two categories will each receive a prize of Y2.5 million (€22,205), organizers said at a press conference in Tokyo on Tuesday, and then face off for the Uminchusho Grand Prix Award.